envoyproxy/toolshed/abstracts/README.rst

    >>> AFoo()
    Traceback (most recent call last):
    ...
-   TypeError: Can't instantiate abstract class AFoo with abstract method do_foo
+   TypeError: Can't instantiate abstract class AFoo with abstract method... do_foo

 Create an ``implementer`` for an ``abstract.Abstraction``